Perception Is All You Need

 Perception compounds

-Each experience reshapes how future experiences are interpreted.
-Over time, small differences in exposure can lead to large differences in how people understand the world.
+And each experience reshapes how future experiences are interpreted.
+Over time, small differences in exposure can lead to surprisingly large differences in how people end up understanding the world.

 Reading, traveling, and interacting with different environments expands the range of models a person can build.
-That doesn’t guarantee better outcomes, but it increases the space of possible interpretations.
+And that doesn't guarantee better outcomes, but it does increase the space of possible interpretations.
+It gives you more tools to work with, even if you don't always use them.

-At the same time, similar exposure doesn’t guarantee similar results.
-Compounding depends on the system doing the learning—its prior beliefs, emotional state, habits of attention, and a significant amount of chance.
+At the same time, similar exposure doesn't guarantee similar results.
+How perception compounds depends on the system doing the learning, its prior beliefs, emotional state, habits of attention, and honestly, a significant amount of chance.

 The self as a model

-We often think we’re defending beliefs, but more often we’re defending a sense of self.
+There's something I find really interesting about all of this.
+We often think we're defending our beliefs, but I think more often we're defending a sense of self.

-The brain doesn’t just model the external world.
-It also maintains a model of itself within that world, one that needs to feel coherent over time.
-That model explains who we are, why we act the way we do, and how our past connects to our present.
+Because the brain doesn't just model the external world.
+It also maintains a model of itself within that world, and that model needs to feel coherent over time.
+It's the story that explains who we are, why we act the way we do, and how our past connects to our present.

-This helps explain why people double down instead of updating, and why confidence can persist even when contradictions accumulate.
-These responses aren’t necessarily failures of reasoning.
-They serve a function by reducing cognitive load and preserving a sense of agency.
+That helps explain why people double down instead of updating, and why confidence can persist even when contradictions pile up.
+And I don't think these are necessarily failures of reasoning.
+They serve a function, they reduce cognitive load and preserve a sense of agency.
+In a way, some level of illusion is part of how intelligence stays usable.
+Not the opposite of it.

-There’s a cost to this stability.
-Once a narrative becomes part of identity, changing it requires more than evidence.
-It requires rebuilding the story that made earlier choices make sense.
+But there's a cost to that stability.
+Once a narrative becomes part of who you think you are, changing it requires more than just evidence.
+It requires rebuilding the story that made your earlier choices make sense.
+And that's hard.
+That's really hard.

-In some cases, perception stops updating not because of a lack of information, but because the model has become rigid.
+And in some cases, perception stops updating not because of a lack of information, but because the model has become rigid.
 In Bayesian terms, the priors dominate.
-In lived experience, this can feel like being stuck, as if the world keeps presenting new data that never quite lands.
+In lived experience, it can feel like being stuck, as if the world keeps presenting you with new data that never quite lands.
+I think we've all been there at some point.

 Adults and ambient consensus

-As adults, belief rarely forms through deliberate reasoning alone.
-It tends to emerge gradually, as repeated signals start to feel familiar enough that they no longer stand out.
+And as adults, I think beliefs rarely form through deliberate reasoning alone.
+They tend to emerge gradually, as repeated signals start to feel familiar enough that they no longer stand out.

-A phrase from a lecture, a quote from a book, something said confidently by the right person at the right moment—over time these signals accumulate.
-They begin to feel true because they fit smoothly into what’s already there.
+A phrase from a lecture, a quote from a book, something said confidently by the right person at the right moment, over time these signals accumulate.
+And they begin to feel true, not necessarily because they are, but because they fit smoothly into what's already there.

 When AI enters the loop

-When AI systems become part of this process, information doesn’t simply move from one place to another.
-It gets filtered, tested, and adjusted according to what the system learns will work best.
+And when AI systems become part of this process, things get more complicated.
+Information doesn't simply move from one place to another.
+It gets filtered, tested, and adjusted according to what the system learns will work, what gets engagement, what gets completion, what feels useful.

-People interact with these systems anyway.
+And people interact with these systems anyway.
 They ask questions, read responses, and slowly adjust their mental models based on what feels relevant or helpful.
+I do this too.
+We all do, at this point.

-One of the more subtle shifts is that repeated exposure shapes preference.
+One of the things I find most interesting, and a bit unsettling, is how repeated exposure shapes preference.
 Over time, certain framings start to feel natural, while others begin to feel unreasonable or uninteresting.
-Once preference changes, belief often follows without much resistance.
+And once preference changes, belief often follows without much resistance.
+You don't even notice it happening.

-This usually isn’t the result of intent.
+And this usually isn't the result of anyone's intent.
 It emerges from feedback loops where metrics become targets, targets shape systems, and systems shape perception.
+You don't need a villain for this to happen.
+The loop does the work on its own.

 When fiction feels ordinary